 Have you ever looked up at dark clouds rolling in and wished you could wave them away?
 Although weather manipulation on a personal level exists only in fiction, weather machine technology on a bigger scale is already on the horizon.
-Based around cloud modification, Business Insider notes that around the world, many countries are working on controlling their weather.
+Based around cloud modification, Business Insider notes that around the world, many countries are working on storm control.

 Man-Made Weather Manipulation

 Although it sounds like science fiction, weather machines are in action around the world already, influencing factors such as rainfall, storm severity and snowpack.
 Most of these rely on cloud seeding techniques that force clouds to rain.

 For example, China is investing heavily in large projects to ensure sufficient agricultural water supply.
 News Corp Australia describes vast ground-based cauldrons or burners that release rain-making silver iodide particles into updrafts.
 As part of the “Skyriver” project, around 500 artificial rainmaking machines near the Tibetan plateau will cover an area larger than Alaska.
 Business Insider estimates rainfall of around 10 billion cubic meters.